Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 Between TV, social media, your inbox and blogs like this one—odds are you consume a lot of media content every day.

 The key is to be mindful with social media and all other forms of media as well.
-Set intentions and boundaries before you begin—ask yourself why am I doing this and how does it serve me.
-If you don’t have a good answer, it might be a time to do something else.
+Set boundaries before you begin by asking the following questions —why am I doing this, and how does it serve me?
+If you don’t have a good answer, it might be time to do something else.

 “Do things for people not because of who they are or what they do in return, but because of who you are.” ― Harold S. Kushner

 When you choose to be kind, you’re making an intentional choice about the type of person you want to be.
-If you value kindness, look for ways to be kind every day (and don’t forget that self-kindness is important too!).
+If you value kindness, look for ways to be kind every day (and don’t forget that self-kindness is important, too!).
+It’s a simple step towards a happier life because I truly believe that what we project is reflected back to us.

-One of the simplest ways to be intentional every day is to do something that brings you joy.
+Perhaps the best way to be intentional every day is to do something that brings you joy.
 It’s such a powerful means of adding value to your life but it’s so often overlooked.

 Sadly, I think it’s because we’ve been conditioned to put the “hustle” before our own happiness.
 We feel like we need to be productive all the time—and we feel productive when we’re working towards a socially acceptable definition of success (usually money and material goods).

-Or whatever makes you happy … the point is finding even just a few minutes every day to do something that brings you joy can completely change how you feel about your life—but you need to be intentional about making yourself a priority.
+Or whatever makes you happy … the point is finding even just a few minutes every day to appreciate life’s simple pleasures can completely change how you feel—but you need to be intentional about making yourself a priority.
+It’s so important for mental health and can help you find work-life balance, even when you’re stuck in the fast lane.

 Related Post: How to Create a Culture of Slow Living